 Bootstrapping is the process of getting better at getting better.
 Things that bootstrap exhibit exponential improvement.

-The advantages of building tools to think and build better tools is obvious.
-One drawback — bootstrapping has high up-front time costs.
+On paper, there are clear advantages to building tools to build better tools.
+One practical drawback is that bootstrapping has high up-front time-costs.
 Rather than focusing on finding a, you're going one level deeper, one level deeper, one level deeper, to build the tool that builds the tool that builds the product.

-This approach often works well in research lab environments, where the runway is longer and the goals are not commercial profit.
+This approach can work well in a research lab setting, where the runway is longer and the goals are not commercial profit.

 Dilemma: can this approach work in a commercial setting?